helv-io/bracket-night/README.md

 ## License

-This project is licensed under the MIT License.
+This project does not currently have a License.
+It will be licensed once development is more stable.

 ## Star History